b1lodHand/absent-variablebanks/docs/docs/introduction/about.md

 ### In this documentation, you will learn how to use, modify and extend the system.

-### You can start learning by reading [Before Installing](https://b1lodhand.github.io/absent-variablebanks/docs/introduction/before-installing.html).
+### You can start learning by reading [Installing](https://b1lodhand.github.io/absent-variablebanks/docs/introduction/installing.html).